Nervous about travelling in India?

 DISCLAIMER: ETG believes you can have an equally fantastic holiday in Sri Lanka and India.
 James does not specialise in Sri Lanka and is biased towards his own country of expertise.
 However, we’ve got to give it to him – his passion for and knowledge of India is unparalleled.
 If you are interested in a holiday to India, you need to talk to him.

-But back to Hazel.
-So many of our clients share her concerns, and I was curious to know how she got this perception of India.
-Was it the news, stories of friends?
+So many of our clients share Hazel’s concerns, and I was curious to know how she got this perception of India.
+Was it the news, stories from friends?
 “Yes, absolutely.
 I think it just builds up over time,” she muses.
 “It had just never been on the list of places I want to go.
 I thought, ‘I want a relaxing holiday,’ and I didn’t think you could get that in India.”

 Knowing his parents’ limits, James didn’t throw them in at the ‘deep end’, so to speak.
 He chose to organise their trip to the sleepy southern state of Kerala, which defies the stereotypical depiction of India.
 Instead of hectic, Kerala is peaceful; you can have a holiday here that feels exotic, but restorative, calming and connected with nature.
 “James said that Kerala was a good introduction to India,” Hazel recalls.
 “We started in Cochin, which was great as it’s nothing like the massive cities up north, but still there are so many interesting things to see.”